Natashina/UFOs/README.md

 ### UFOs

-The goal is to create additional four filters for the webpage to allow users to filter the data by multiple factors.
+The aim is to create additional four filters for the webpage to allow users to filter the data by multiple factors.

 1. Firstly, to keep track of all filters, a variable "filters" has been declared as follows: